djparente/pymed-extended/README.md

 > This is a fork of gijswobben's excellent PyMed library.
 Please see https://github.com/gijswobben/pymed for the original repository.
 I have made small edits to it to enable additional handling of structured abstracts.
 Please feel free to continue extending this fork under the original MIT license.
 > - djparente@github

+# Changes from the original PyMed library
+The PyMed library has been extended.
+The main addition is the `getStructuredAbstractContent` method, which extracts structured abstract content from an XML element to provide a more extensive view of articles on PubMed.

+The `query` method in the `api.py` file has been tweaked to accept an optional `reldate` parameter.
+This addition introduces flexibility in terms of seeking out recent articles based on publication date.

+In the `article.py` file, a `structuredAbstract` attribute is now included in the `PubMedArticle` class.
+This new attribute captures the structured abstract content of an article, giving users access to more in-depth information.

+The `helpers.py` file now incorporates a method that follows the same name as `getStructuredAbstractContent`.
+This enables users to draw out the text content of structured abstracts from an XML element.
+This novel feature enriches the library's ability to manage and retrieve structured abstracts in a user-centric way.

+The `README.md` file now indicates this PyMed library as a fork from the original work of gijswobben, acknowledging due credit.

+(This summary of changes was created programatically by gpt-3.5-turbo-16k and gpt-4 with modifications by author for accuracy)

 # PyMed - PubMed Access through Python
 PyMed is a Python library that provides access to PubMed through the PubMed API.